snehilvj/dmc-docs/docs/notification/notification.md

 .. exec::docs.notification.position

 You can also set a default position in the `NotificationContainer`.
-For example, if `position` is not set in the callback, the following layout will display notifications in the top right corner:
+For example, if `position` is not set in the `sendNotifications` dict, the following layout will display notifications in the top right corner:

 ```python
 app.layout = dmc.MantineProvider([